 From my sidewalk table that evening, I had a birds-eye view of the demonstration as it began.
 Students and workers streamed in from all directions.
 The police rolled up in an ominous dark green SWAT van, with cages around the windows, cow-catchers in front of the wheels, and water cannons mounted on the roof.
 A second smaller vehicle stood by at the curb while the van moved forward and backward, spraying the rock-throwing protestors with jets of high-powered water.
 I paid my bill as my server was hurriedly stacking up chairs and carrying tables inside.
 Gradually I crept closer to the police vehicles as I recorded the action on video.

 Suddenly, the rear door of the smaller armored vehicle swung open and a gun-wielding cop wearing a black knitted mask popped out.
 He aimed the weapon at protestors and fired several times.
 Pop, pop.
 It was the same sound I’d heard on my first night in Santiago.
 The government may have ordered the police to stop using pellet guns, but my video clearly shows that the order is not being heeded.
 To date, nearly 300 people have lost the vision in at least one eye due to police firing them directly at the eyes of protestors.
 “Nos quieren ciegos,” it seems, is the truth.

 Author’s note: The protests are not likely to stop any time soon, however they are easily avoided.
 Mostly they occur on Monday, Wednesday, and Friday evenings, beginning around 5 p.m.
 Friday is always the biggest protest of the week, and most of the action occurs around Plaza Italia.
-So, is it safe to visit Santiago?
+So, is Santiago safe?
 Yes, if you stay away from the protests and use common sense.
 At a minimum, do not flash money round, don’t wear any jewelry, and stay in well-populated areas.